-Here we give an overview of some of the best extended enterprise LMS solutions on the market today.
-We also explain the role of this type of learning platform and why it can be so effective for training your channel sales and marketing partners – or your customers in using your products.
+Here we give an overview of some of the best extended enterprise LMS solutions on the market in 2023.
+We also explain the role of this type of learning management system and why it can be so effective for training your contractors, channel sales and marketing partners – or even your customers in using your products.

 What Does Extended Enterprise Mean?

 A term coined by Chrysler in the 1990s, Extended Enterprise is the idea that a company does not operate in isolation because it relies on relationships with a network of partners.

 Chrysler is also believed to be one of the first companies that used an extranet – a private, secure network for sharing important information with suppliers over the (then new) Internet.
 This would have been an early example of online extended enterprise training.